 There is also wealth in these neighborhoods.
 In metropolitan America, there are 3.2 million owner-occupied homes in majority black neighborhoods, 5 percent of the total, and they are collectively worth $609 billion.
 Likewise, over 3 million business establishments are located in majority black metropolitan neighborhoods, 7 percent of all metropolitan businesses.

 In the average U.S. metropolitan area, homes in neighborhoods where the share of the population is 50 percent black are valued at roughly half the price as homes in neighborhoods with no black residents.
-In the average U.S. metropolitan area, homes are valued 51 percent to 55 percent less in neighborhoods where the black share of the population is 50 percent compared to neighborhoods with no black residents.

-Across metropolitan America, housing prices are systematically lower where the neighborhood’s black population share is higher.
+Across metropolitan America, housing prices are systematically lower where neighborhood black population share is higher.
 In neighborhoods where less than 1 percent of the population is black (which we refer to as “non-black neighborhoods”), median listing prices on Zillow are $341,000 compared to $184,000 in majority black neighborhoods.
-Using Census Bureau estimates from home owners yields similar discrepancies.
+Using Census Bureau estimates from home owners yield similar discrepancies.
 Comparing only homes within the same metropolitan area, both data sources suggest that home values are just over 50 percent lower in neighborhoods where the black population is 50 percent compared to neighborhoods with no black residents.

 The devaluation of black neighborhoods is widespread across the country.
-There are 119 metropolitan areas with at least one majority black census tract and one census tract that is less than one percent black.
+There are 119 metropolitan areas with at least one majority black census tract and one census tract that is less than 1 percent black.
 In 117 of these 119 metro areas, homes in majority black neighborhoods are valued lower than homes in neighborhoods where blacks are less than 1 percent of the population.
-Gainesville, Florida and Sebring, Florida are the only exceptions.
+Gainesville, Fla. and Sebring, Fla. are the only exceptions.

 The valuation gaps are extreme in a number of areas.
-The largest gap is in the Bridgeport-Stamford-Norwalk, Connecticut metropolitan area.
+The largest gap is in the Bridgeport-Stamford-Norwalk, Conn. metropolitan area.
 In neighborhoods where blacks are less than 1 percent of the population, the median home value is $784,000, compared to just $131,000 in majority black neighborhoods, a six-fold difference.
-Homes values in majority black neighborhoods are just 17% as larger as those in non-black neighborhoods.
-Likewise, very large differences are found throughout the South and Midwest—in Charleston, South Carolina, Cape Coral, Florida, Youngtown, Ohio, and Ann Arbor, Michigan.
+Home values in majority black neighborhoods are just 17 percent of those in non-black neighborhoods.
+Likewise, very large differences are found throughout the South and Midwest—in Charleston, S.C., Cape Coral, Fla., Youngtown, Ohio, and Ann Arbor, Mich.

-There is nonetheless an extremely wide range of estimates across metropolitan areas for the housing market penalty that homes face in black neighborhoods.
+There is nonetheless an extremely wide range of estimates across metropolitan areas for the housing market penalty for homes in black neighborhoods.
 In the New York City metropolitan area, median home values in majority black neighborhoods are over $400,000, reflecting the extraordinarily high overall cost of living and value of real estate.
 That is much less than the value for neighborhoods with fewer than 1 percent black population shares ($560,000), but the percentage point gap is much lower than other parts of the country.
-Greenville, South Carolina, Boston, Massachusetts, and Baton Rouge, Louisiana are other examples of metro areas with relatively narrow gaps in valuations between majority black neighborhoods and those with few black residents.
+Greenville, S.C., Boston, Mass., and Baton Rouge, La. are other examples of metro areas with relatively narrow gaps in valuations between majority black neighborhoods and those with few black residents.